Siege of Damascus (634): Aftermath

-The Syriac, Jonah, who had helped Khalid enter the city by the East Gate, showed him a short-cut to Antioch.
+Jonah, who had helped Khalid enter the city by the East Gate, showed him a short-cut to Antioch.
 Leading a cavalry regiment, Khalid caught up with a convoy of Byzantine refugees from Damascus at the sea, near Antioch.
 The three-day truce had passed; Khalid's cavalry attacked the convoy during a heavy rain.
 In the subsequent battle, Khalid reportedly killed Thomas in a duel.
 After the Battle, known as the Battle of Marj-ud-Deebaj (Battle of Brocade Meadow), the Muslims took a great amount of brocade as booty.
 In addition, Thomas' wife, the daughter of Heraclius, was captured.
 According to chronicles, the Greek man Jonah, who guided Khalid on the short cut to Antioch, got his fiance, but she committed suicide.
 Khalid offered Jonah the daughter of Emperor Heraclius, whom he refused.
 Khalid sent her back to her father.
 Jonah died two years later in the Battle of Yarmuk.

 Caliph Abu Bakr died in Medina, making Umar his successor.
 Umar removed Khalid from command of the Muslim army and appointed Abu Ubaidah as the new commander in chief.
 In later years, following the Battle of Yarmuk, the Rashidun Caliphate annexed the whole Levant, followed by the conquest of Antioch in 638.
 By 639, the Byzantines had lost Armenia and Mesopotamia.
 Emperor Heraclius concentrated on the defenses of Egypt and Anatolia, creating a buffer-zone in Anatolia west of Caesarea by abandoning all the Byzantine fortifications there.
 The Arabs never invaded Anatolia.
 However, by 642 the Byzantines lost Egypt and Tripolitania to the Caliphate.